koutsie/csgo-with-koutsie/README.md

 # csgo-with-koutsie
-A csgo autoexec by my liking.
+A csgo autoexec by me.

 ```